 We're hoping these tiger cakes will get you roaring with cake-making excitement!
 (Or maybe just a little meow?)

 Photo via Spring Lake Cake

 Bring me the head of a tiger cake:

 Merissa of Spring Lake Cake created this awesome tiger head cake based on a design in a book by cake decorator Lindy Smith.
-Merissa covered the whole head in fondant and then textured and painted it.
+Merissa covered the whole head in fondant and then textured and used hand cake painting techniques to create a life-like coloring.
 But the coolest surprise of this cake is the inside, which was orange-colored cake batter marbled with chocolate to emulate the stripes of a tiger!
-I love details like that — total surprise fun for the client, and it shows the amount of care put into her cakes.
+I love details like that -- total surprise fun for the client, and it shows the amount of care put into her cakes.

 Photo via Coco Cake Land

 This adorable tiger face cake was based on a party invitation for the birthday boy's first birthday.
 The cake was chocolate with chocolate buttercream, and covered in fondant with fondant cutouts to create the cartoon-like face.
 The "cub"cakes were made using fondant and edible marker to draw on the cute little faces.
 A simple and modern tiger-themed cake without too many bells and whistles.